RolandoCM/hitech/README.md

 frontend-app:
 Angular 10 enbebed in a java project.

-Run:
+#Run:
-the application is ready to run in a  Heroku platform You should create a free account if you don't have it Add resource Postgres database
+The application is ready to run in a  Heroku platform You should create a free account if you don't have it Add resource Postgres database
 Add the variables with the names in the file application.yml of the database in settings.